 Distance from Washington D.C. – 79.4 miles (1 hour and 20 minutes)

-One of the most historical battlefields in the history of the United States is less than two hours away from Washington D.C. making it a great day trip.
-There are several different ways to tour the bloodiest battlefield of the Civil War.
-You can do a self-guided tour or enjoy a professionally guided tour by bus, carriage, bicycle, segway, horseback or scooter – your options are almost endless.
+One of the best historical day trips from Washington D.C. is to Gettysburg Battlefield, also known as, the bloodiest battlefield of the Civil War.
+There are several types of Gettysburg Battlefield tours to help educate yourself about the historical event.
+You can do a self-guided tour, a professionally guided tour by bus, horse carriage, and horseback, or a spooky ghost tour.
 There is also an informative Gettysburg Museum of the Civil War which features relics of the Battle of Gettysburg, interactive exhibits and more.

 Distance from Washington D.C. – 28.4 miles (35 minutes)